Fort Lauderdale vacation rentals

 While you could spend all your time sprawled out on the soft-sand beach, there are also historic homes, excellent museums, nature centers, and state parks within easy reach.
 And when the sun goes down, lively stretches of beach bars, dance clubs, and salty dives light up the night.

-Fort Lauderdale’s busy season is between December and April, but a year-round average temperature of 77 degrees Fahrenheit means it’s always a good time to visit.
+Fort Lauderdale’s busy season is between December and April, but a year-round average temperature of 77 degrees Fahrenheit means it’s always a good time to stay in one of the area’s vacation rentals.
 There are essentially two seasons in this subtropical destination.
 The wet season lasts from April through October and brings humid weather and temperatures in the high 80s, as well as occasional heavy rain showers and a chance of hurricanes.
 Mild winds and ocean breezes cool things off, but even the nights are hot, so you’ll want to pack light, loose clothing.
 In the dry season, expect daytime temperatures in the mid-70s; in December and January, you may even want a light jacket and a sweater, because low temperatures can dip to 60 degrees.

 Greater Fort Lauderdale boasts 23 miles of beautiful, wide, golden-sand beaches.
 In Fort Lauderdale proper, Fort Lauderdale Beach Park features a playground, volleyball and basketball courts, and picnic areas.
 Head north along the shore and you’ll reach popular Las Olas Beach and its bustling promenade lined with beach bars and souvenir shops.
 Continue along the promenade (or the shore) and you’ll hit calmer Fort Lauderdale Beach.